raspberrypi/style-guide/README.md

 *   Mac (for Macintosh) is acceptable usage
 *   MacBook, MacBook Air, MacBook Pro – Apple trademarks, so do not add an s to make plural
 *   machine – do not use as a synonym for computer.
 Use *computer*.
-*   MagPi - the official Raspberry Pi magazine
+*   The MagPi - the official Raspberry Pi magazine
 *   mailbox
 *   makerspace
 *   malware